-Usera began as a neighborhood that took as its name the surname of the military man who urbanized the land in the south of Madrid at the beginning of the 20th century.
+Usera began as a neighborhood that took as its name the surname of the military man who urbanized the land in the south of Madrid in the early twentieth century.
 The heiress and owner of the land was his wife Carmen del Río.

-The truth is that these lands were not very profitable as farmland, so her husband, Marcelo Usera, decided to parcel them out and start building.
-This is why some of the streets are named after her family or neighbors at the time.
-In the 1960s the Zone expanded, mainly thanks to the arrival of immigrants from other parts of Spain, which also occurred in other zones such as Tetuan o Vallecas.
-This created other neighborhoods such as Almendrales, Moscardó, Orcasitas, Zofío, Pradolongo, San Fermín and Orcasur, which since 1980 have been part of the Usera district.
+The truth is that these lands were not very profitable as a crop field, so her husband, Marcelo Usera, decided to parcel them out and start building.
+This is why some of the streets are named after his family or the neighbors of the time.
+In the 60’s the area was expanding, mainly thanks to the arrival of immigrants from other parts of Spain, which also happened in other areas such as Tetuán or Vallecas.
+This was creating other neighborhoods such as Almendrales, Moscardó, Orcasitas, Zofío, Pradolongo, San Fermín and Orcasur, which since 1980 are part of the district of Usera.

-Nowadays, when getting off at the Usera subway stop, it is easy to see a sign written in Chinese.
-Starting in the 2000s, the Asian population began to grow in the neighborhood – especially in and around Dolores Barranco street – and now accounts for a third of the district’s entire foreign population – there are a total of 10,651 people born in Asia living here, according to data from the Madrid City Council.
+Today, when getting off at the Usera subway stop, it is easy to see some signs written in Chinese.
+Since the 2000s the population of the Asian country began to grow in the neighborhood -especially in Dolores Barranco street and surroundings- and now is a third of the entire foreign population of the district -there are a total of 10,651 people born in Asia living here, according to data from the Madrid City Council.

-This has been a great attraction for the Zone, and festivals such as the Chinese New Year is institutionally provided and insists on the idea of Madrid’s Chinatown.
-Even with this particularity, it is happening like other neighborhoods in the south of the capital, such as Angel’s Gate in the last few years, rental prices are rising at a rate that is driving out people who could previously afford to live here.
+This has been a major attraction for the area, and festivities such as Chinese New Year are provided institutionally and the idea of Madrid’s Chinatown is insisted upon.
+Even with this particularity, it is happening like other neighborhoods in the south of the capital, such as Puerta del Angel, rent prices are rising at a rate that is driving out people who could previously afford to live here.

 Chinese restaurants in Usera